 Prostate cancer that spreads outside the prostate gland may initially grow into nearby tissues or lymph nodes.
-When prostate cancer spreads to distant sites within the body (or metastasizes), it most commonly involves the bones of the pelvis and spine.
-When the cancer spreads into the bone, it can cause pain, fractures and other complications that significantly impair a man’s health.
-Preventing or slowing the spread of prostate cancer to the bones is a major goal of treatment.
+When prostate cancer spreads (i.e., metastasizes) to distant sites within the body, it most commonly involves the bones of the pelvis, spine, and ribs.
+When cancer spreads into the bone, it may cause pain, fractures, and other complications.

-Men undergoing targeted radionuclide radiotherapy often receive several injections, each separated by a period of weeks.
-Research has shown that this course of therapy is effective in relieving pain.
-Side effects of the therapy include myelosuppression, a condition in which red blood cell, white blood cell and platelet productiondecreases.
-Molecular radiotherapy is sometimes combined with chemotherapy.
+Men undergoing radiopharmaceutical radiotherapy often receive 6 injections every 4 weeks.
+Research has shown that this course of therapy is also effective in relieving pain.
+Side effects of the therapy include decrease in blood counts.

-Medicare and most insurance companies cover the cost of targeted radionuclide therapy.
+Medicare and most insurance companies cover the cost of radiopharmaceutical therapies.
 Check with your insurance company for specific information on your plan.

-Many medical procedures have side effects and risks; the same is true of radionuclide therapy.
-Used in the right way for the right patient at the right time, nuclear medicine is very safe—the benefits of the procedure very far outweigh the potential risks.
+Medical procedures have side effects and risks; the same is true for radiopharmaceutical therapies.
+If given in the right way for the right patients at the right time, these therapies are considered safe, with the benefits outweighing the potential risks.